 ALE is indicates the availability of a valid address on the multiplexed address/data lines.
 When it is high act as a address bus and low act as a data bus.

-Read is an active low signal that indicates that data is to be read form the selected memory or i/o device through data bus.
+Read is an active low signal.
+It indicates that data has to read form the selected memory or i/o device through data bus.

 Write is an active low signal that indicates that data on the data bus is to be write form the selected memory or i/o device.